Dryoko/CTF-WriteUps/TryHackMe/Snapped-Phishing-Line/README.md

 ---

-### Question 3 — What is the redirection URL to the phishing page for Zoe Duncan? (defanged format)
+### Question 3 — What is the redirection URL to the phishing page for the individual Zoe Duncan? (defanged format)

 Zoe Duncan's email contains an HTML attachment.